Our Vision

 What We Are

-The National Mass Violence Victimization Resource Center (NMVVRC) was established in October of 2017 in partnership with the Office for Victims of Crime (OVC) within the Office of Justice Programs, U.S. Department of Justice.
+The National Mass Violence Center (NMVC) was established in October of 2017 in partnership with the Office for Victims of Crime (OVC) within the Office of Justice Programs, U.S. Department of Justice.
 The Center is composed of a multi-disciplinary team of scholars, researchers, victim assistance professionals, partner organizations, technical experts, and relevant local and national organizations in a multifaceted team that collaborates with OVC.
 Our consultant team includes leaders in many fields who have tremendous expertise, knowledge and experience with mass violence victim assistance, policies related to survivors’ rights and services, and practices to promote justice and healing.
 Several of our faculty have received national and state recognition for outstanding service and excellence in victim services, research, and contributions to scientific understanding (see individual bios for details).
 Prior funding by numerous agencies including the CDC, NIH, NIJ, and OVC has resulted in more than three hundred peer reviewed publications and hundreds of presentations to scientific and professional groups.
 Our academic partners include the Boston University School of Public Health and the University of California, Los Angeles.

 What We Do